 Any home that may have a sustained change in relative humidity greater than 30% fluctuation needs an HVAC system equipped with a humidifier or dehumidifier to regulate the interior environment within a 30% range of fluctuation.
-Installing hardwood in an environment that is not maintained can be detrimental to the fooring.
+Installing hardwood in an environment that is not maintained can be detrimental to the flooring.

 The map below can be used to calculate what the optimum baseline or average moisture content of interior wood products should be prior to installation for each state and region.
 The first number indicates the average moisture content of wood during the wintertime (months having lower humidity), and the second number indicates the average moisture content during the summer time or (months having higher humidity).
 To calculate the optimal baseline or average wood moisture content in your state or region, add the high season number and low season number together then divide by two.
 Example: If your state or region has an expected low of 6% to a high of 12% moisture content, the average baseline moisture content of the wood before installation would be 9%.
-The goal is to acclimate the foring to this average figure and then the installation can begin.
+The goal is to acclimate the flooring to this average figure and then the installation can begin.

-Very dry or humid regions of the country usually require extended conditioning to balance the new fooring to the environment it will service.
-The most reliable moisture-content numbers will be obtained using a species-specifc moisture meter to determine the moisture content of the wood fooring.
+Very dry or humid regions of the country usually require extended conditioning to balance the new flooring to the environment it will service.